 As soon as his presidency ended in January 1989, Ronald Reagan’s historical reputation came under attack from liberal critics and scholars.
 In consequence, he was generally marked ‘average’ in presidential ratings during the 1990s.

 Following his death on 5 June 2004, however, there has been a marked improvement in his historical rating – he is now usually found in the top 10 of presidents, with a ‘near great’ or ‘good’ ranking.
 This reflects growing appreciation of his leadership skills, his role in laying the foundations for the US’s Cold War success, and his avoidance of political polarisation with the Democrats (who controlled the House of Representatives through his entire presidency and the Senate in his last two years in office).

 Reagan also racked up a huge quantity of public honours in his post-presidency.
 He was awarded, among other things, an honorary British knighthood, an honorary fellowship from Keble College, Oxford, and the Congressional Medal of Freedom.

 In 1998 Bill Clinton signed a bill to rename the Washington DC national airport after him, the same year the Ronald Reagan Building and International Trade Centre (the second largest government building in Washington DC) was dedicated.
 And in 2001 the US Navy launched USS Ronald Reagan, the first aircraft carrier to be named after a living former president.

-Professor Morgan's biography of Ronald Reagan will be published by IB Tauris in 2016.
+Professor Morgan's biography of Ronald Reagan was published by IB Tauris in 2016.